 The CSO seeks to ensure that relevant stakeholders are aware of and informed about the most important issues pertaining to football and China.
 We place great emphasis on the academic rigour of our work, but also on its practical application in addressing real-world issues and challenges.

 The CSO's work focuses knowledge creation and thought-leadership, academic research and publication, intelligence gathering and consultancy, and policy advisory services.
-Drawing from the strengths of our members, the CSO has particular expertise in the following areas:
+Drawing from the strengths of our fellows, the CSO has particular expertise in the following areas:

 - Strategy formulation